Why single number CX metrics are misleading?

 Brand Persona CX metrics

-Thus, it will be easier to build community in your golf club and develop emotional engagement as well.
+Thus, it will be easier to build a community in your golf club and develop emotional engagement as well.